javadebadi/single_top_photon/README.md

 The main code is a C++ code which is designed and implemented for physics analysis.

 In the physics analysis we have serveral objects:
-- photons
+- photons (MyPhoton)
-- electorons
+- electorons (MyElectron)
-- muons
+- muons (MyMuon)
-- jets
+- jets (MyJet)
+- genParticles (MyGenParticle)
-- mets
+- mets (MyMET)

 I have write a C++ class for each of these objects.
+The name of the classes and files are shown above in the paranthesis.

+In any physics analysis we need to present a cut-flow table which shows how much of the events could survive from the cuts.
+This is important for hypothesis test in physics.
+We need to go in some part of phase space where the number of signal events is comparable to background events.
+In that region we can claim discovery or present our exclusion bounds.